 - Emergency veterinarian.
 Specifically at any of the worldwide emergency veterinary hospitals.

 - Marine mammal veterinarian.
-For example, working at an aquarium.
+For example, you can work at an aquarium.

 - Fish veterinarian.
 Dr. Emanuele is a superhuman fish doctor who we featured an interview with last month.
 Dr. Emanuele has a mobile fish and amphibian practice in North Carolina.
 You can also follow in Dr. Loh’s footsteps.
 He specializes as a fish veterinarian.
 In addition, he holds an advanced degree as a veterinary pathologist.